 The short video log that follows was prepared to answer a question raised in the Forum on the ForgeRock Community Website.
 It’s an easy one on how to configure two separate BaseDNs of single ForgeRock OpenDJ instance as Identity Repository for two separate Realms in ForgeRock OpenAM.

-ForgeRock OpenAM has three types of repositories:
+OpenAM has the following repositories:

 (i) Configuration Repository that stores the OpenAM configuration data (ForgeRock OpenDJ)